 In, you can check whether the OpenOCD location was detected correctly and set the path manually if needed.

-Your cross-compiler toolchain should be configured in advance.
+The OpenOCD Download & Run configuration requires the cross-compiler toolchain to be configured in advance.

 For ARM Cortex-M and Cortex-R MCUs, install GNU ARM toolchain.
 After the installation, make sure the toolchain is presented in the system PATH: run

 arm-none-eabi-gccfrom the command line, and your system should recognize this command.

 For all other platforms, install the platform-specific toolchain and set up the tools in CMakeLists.txt).or in your CMake script (take a look at the template

 Also, you need to provide the linker file: obtain it from your chip vendor or create it manually, and specify through CMake settings.